mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 **When gradient accumulation is useful:**

-- When you are simulating larger batch sizes with limited memory.
+- When you are simulating larger batch sizes with limited memory
-- When you want to accumulate gradients across multiple loss terms.
+- When you want to accumulate gradients across multiple loss terms

 ### Detaching from the Graph